api

 Replenish rate1 token per second

-The /bulk endpoint counts as a single request regardless of how many lookups it contains (up to 100).
-Use it to stay well within limits when checking multiple artifacts.
+the /bulk endpoint counts as a single request regardless of how many lookups it contains (up to 100). use it to stay well within limits when checking multiple artifacts.

-##Response headers
+##response headers

-Every API response includes rate limit headers so clients can track their quota:
+every API response includes rate limit headers so clients can track their quota:

 Text